Sheikh Hasina: Early life

+Hasina (righmost) with her parents and siblings in the 1970s.

-Hasina Sheikh was born on 28 September 1947 to the Bengali Muslim Sheikh family of Tungipara in East Bengal.
+Hasina Sheikh was born on 28 September 1947 to the Bengali Muslim Sheikh family of Tungipara in East Bengal, Pakistan (now in Dhaka Division, Bangladesh).
 Her father was Sheikh Mujibur Rahman and her mother was Begum Fazilatunnesa Mujib.
 Hasina grew up in Tungipara during her early childhood under the care of her mother and grandmother.
-When the family moved to Dhaka, they initially lived in the neighborhood of Segunbagicha.
+When the family moved to Dhaka, they initially lived in the neighbourhood of Segunbagicha.

 When Hasina's father became a government minister in 1954, the family lived on 3 Minto Road.
 In the 1950s, her father also worked in the Alpha Insurance Company, aside from his political activities.
 In the 1960s, the family moved into a home built by her father on Road 32 in Dhanmondi.
 In many interviews and speeches, Hasina talked about growing up while her father was held as a political prisoner by the Pakistani government.
-In one interview, she remarked that "For instance, after the United Front Ministry was elected in 1954, and we were living in No 3 Minto Road, one day, my mother told us that father had been arrested the night before.
+In one interview, she remarked, "For instance, after the United Front Ministry was elected in 1954, and we were living in No 3 Minto Road, one day, my mother told us that father had been arrested the night before.
 Then we used to visit him in jail and we always realised that he was put in jail so often because he loved the people."
-Hasina and her siblings had very little time to spend with their father because of his preoccupation with politics.
+Hasina and her siblings had limited time to spend with their father because of his preoccupation with politics.

-Education and marriage

-Hasina attended primary school in her village of Tungipara.
-When her family moved to Dhaka, she attended the Azimpur Girls' School and Begum Badrunnesa Girls' College.
-She enrolled for a bachelor's degree at Eden College.
-In the educational certificates her name was Hasina Sheikh.
-She was elected as the Vice President of the Students Union in Eden College between 1966 and 1967.
-In 1967, she married M. A. Wazed Miah, who was a Bengali nuclear scientist with a doctorate in physics from Durham.
-Hasina studied Bengali literature at Dhaka University, from where she graduated in 1973.
-Hasina lived in Rokeya Hall, which was founded in 1938 as the women's dormitory of Dhaka University; and later named after feminist Begum Rokeya.
-She was involved in the politics of the Bangladesh Chhatra League and was elected as the general secretary of the women's unit in Rokeya Hall.